 The Council

-Arkengarthdale Parish Council is very much a hands-on entity, with councillors undertaking much of the work required to site memorial benches and plaques and install artefacts of historic interest in the dale.
+Arkengarthdale Parish Council is very much a hands-on council, with the five councillors undertaking much of the work required to site memorial benches and plaques and install artefacts of historic interest in the dale.
 The Christmas lights on High Green, near Langthwaite, are also put up by the councillors.

-Funding is raised via a ‘precept’, which is a sum of money collected by a local authority on its behalf, through council tax.
+Parish Council funds are raised via a precept, which is a sum of money collected by a local authority on its behalf, through council tax.
 This is then invested back into the local area to improve services and facilities.
-There are also other ways in which money can be raised, such as grants and loans.
+There are also other ways in which money can be raised, such as with grants and loans.

-Town and Parish Councils do not have the power to approve or reject planning applications as they are not planning authorities.
-They do, however, have to be consulted by the Local Planning Authority as part of the process, and as part of this consultation, they can choose to comment on the planning application.
+Town and parish councils do not have the power to approve or reject planning applications as they are not planning authorities.
+They do, however, have to be consulted by the Local Planning Authority.
+For Arkengarthdale Parish this is the Yorkshire Dales National Park Authority.
+As part of the planning process, the parish council can choose to comment on any planning applications within the parish.